infernojs/eslint-plugin-inferno/docs/rules/static-property-placement.md

 ## When Not To Use It

-If you have no placement preference for React's static class properties.
+If you have no placement preference for Inferno's static class properties.